Understand What You Want to Achieve:

 Following the survey ask the "Why?" questions to try and bring about change, for example, why don't you follow procedures.
 Understanding this will inform the development of action plans and guide improvements.

 1. Briefing your staff - including the purpose and reasons for the survey, and information on the process:

 - Why participation is important;

 - What will happen following the survey completion;

-- If the reasons are clear and well communicated people are more likely to particpate;
+- If the reasons are clear and well-communicated people are more likely to participate;

 - Provide deadlines that allow sufficient time to respond;

 - When feedback on the findings will be provided;

 - Assure the anonymity and confidentiality of survey responses.
 People are less likely to complete the questionnaire if they believe their responses are identifiable.

 2. Managing the survey process – activities may include: